igravitystudios/matchimals.fun/README.md

 Matchimals was built as a proof-of-concept by Chris Heninger ([@chrisheninger](https://github.com/chrisheninger)) and Hannah Nolan ([@mshannahnv](https://github.com/mshannahnv)).
 The gameplay is inspired by a 1959 card game called Busy Bee. 🐝 🃏

-This project is sponsored by [iGravity Studios](https://igravitystudios.com)– a custom software shop with an emphasis on UI/UX development based in Phoenix, Arizona.
+This project is sponsored by [iGravity Studios](https://igravitystudios.com)– a custom software shop with an emphasis on UI/UX development– based in Phoenix, Arizona.

 ## Want to contribute?